celador/ForceCode/README.md

 * debugFilter: A regular expression used to match a line for display.
 The default is to show debug and error lines, so you can filter out the log noise.
 * debugOnly: When executing anonymous, we can either show all the output or only the debug lines.
 This makes it easier to debug your code.
 Turn if on for the important stuff, and turn it off to get all the detail.
 * deployOptions: Deploy your package based on your configured deploy options and the package.xml in your src folder.
   * checkOnly:       Validation only deploy.
 Don't actually deploy your code, just make sure it all compiles as a package.
-This will generate a `.validationId` file.
   * ignoreWarnings:  Indicates whether a warning should allow a deployment to complete successfully \(true\) or not \(false\).
   * rollbackOnError: Indicates whether any failure causes a complete rollback \(true\) or not \(false\)
   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg